5 Easy Substitutes for Bay Leaves (Soup & Cooking)

 Bay leaves are a wonderful flavoring for your savory dishes.
-Learn the benefits of using bay leaves in your cooking, and what are the five best substitutes for bay leaves.
+Learn the benefits of using bay leaves in your cooking, and what are the five simple substitutes for bay leaves for soups, stews, and other recipes to add depth of flavor.

 Bay leaves are not your typical herbs.
 Unlike seasonings such as dried thyme or oregano, they don’t have a particularly strong aroma, neither do they taste very strong.